Papachuil/aws-ETL-Workflow/README.md

-This is a simple AWS ETL Workflow Orchestration with Glue, Athena, EventBridge, Lambda, and Step Function
+This is a simple AWS ETL Workflow Orchestration with Glue, Athena, EventBridge, Lambda, and Step Functions